codestothestars/speech-viewer/api/README.md

 func settings decrypt --prefix SpeechViewer
 ```

 Open the generated `SpeechViewer/local.settings.json` file and add the settings required by the API to the `Values` object as indicated below.
-The API requires an Azure SQL database for data storage.
+The database user must have permissions to create, alter, and delete tables and their data.

 ```JSON
 {